 8. Shugborough Inscription

 The Shugborough inscription is regarded as one of the world’s top uncracked ciphertexts.
-It is a series of letters – O U O S V A V V between the letters D and M, engraved on an 18th-century monument in the ground of Shugborough Hall in Staffordshire, England.
+It is a series of letters – O U O S V A V V between the letters D and M, engraved on an 18th-century monument in the grounds of Shugborough Hall in Staffordshire, England.

 7. Chaocipher